-I know how important our local rail services are to people and businesses across the Constituency and I have been working as your MP since my election in 2010 to ensure that our train services are protected at Pewsey and Bedwyn in the light of concerns that electrification only as far as Newbury might mean that through services to and from London would cease.
+I know how important our local rail services are to people and businesses across the Constituency and I have worked as your MP since my election in 2010 to ensure that our train services are protected at Pewsey and Bedwyn in the light of concerns that electrification only as far as Newbury might mean that through services to and from London would cease.

-I was delighted therefore when in 2015 the Government announced that Pewsey would continue to be served by long-distance services to and from the South West, with new Hitachi bi-modal trains which are now replacing the 40-year-old High-Speed Trains, offering many more seats and a much better service.
+I was delighted therefore when in 2015 the Government announced that Pewsey would continue to be served by long-distance services to and from the South West, with new Hitachi bi-modal trains which have now replaced the 40-year-old High-Speed Trains, offering many more seats and a much better service.
 As your MP I also secured the investment needed to replace the old footbridge at Pewsey Station with a brand new bridge which it was a pleasure to formally open in 2016, together with stationmaster Trevor Beaven MBE.

 Nationally, as you may know the Government has committed £48bn to improve the UK rail network and hugely important schemes such as Crossrail, which will provide more service options for us from Reading are well underway and from when complete, two Elizabeth line trains an hour (four an hour at peak times) will allow passengers to travel right through central London without having to change trains.